 The city of Helsingør was traditionally known as Elsinore in English.

 The absolute highlight of Helsingør is Kronborg Castle.

 It is considered to be one of the most important castles in Europe, and it has been named a UNESCO World Heritage Site.

-Historically, it was a stronghold which was necessary due to the location on the northeastern tip of the Zealand island.
-The stronghold was founded way back in the 1420s, but it wasn’t until the 16th century that a castle was build.
+Historically, it was a stronghold that was necessary due to the location on the northeastern tip of the Zealand island.
+The stronghold was founded way back in the 1420s, but it wasn’t until the 16th century that a castle was built.
 This first castle was destroyed in a fire, like so many other historic Danish buildings.
 King Christian IV decided it was worthy of a rebuild.
 Kronborg has a clear Renaissance architectural style, and Christian IV added a church on the inside.
 It was a royal residence for a while – later it turned into a military barracks.
 Now it almost works as a museum since many parts are open to the public, with specific exhibitions and many interesting things to see.

 An adult ticket costs 95 DKK, approximately 13 euros.
 Children and teenagers below the age of 18 get in for free.
 Opening hours depend on the season, but Kronborg Castle is open to the public on most days of the year, with the exception of some Mondays and during the Christmas holidays.
 More information here.

 Kronborg is not the only castle in Helsingør.
 A little bit west we find Marienlyst Castle, much smaller and with a significantly different style, but very unique in its own way.